csyers/cse30331/README.md

 [Notre Dame] email address, you may wish to do so in order to get the [unlimited academic plan].

-* After signing into [Bitbucket], you should be taken to your profile page.
-  Click on the **Manage Account** button in the upper right-hand corner to access your account settings.
+* After signing into [Bitbucket], you should be taken to your profile dashboard.
+Click on either the **Manage Account** button in the upper right-hand corner to access your account settings or from the drop-down menu under your profile icon.

     ![Bitbucket - Manage](http://www3.nd.edu/~pbui/teaching/cse.34331.fa15/static/img/bitbucket_manage.png)